-In an age where, instead of looking out the window, you can quickly look at the radar map on the internet to find out if it’s raining, one might think that weathervanes serve no real practical purpose.
+In an age where, instead of looking out the window, you can quickly look at the radar map on the Internet to find out if it’s raining, one might think that unique weathervanes serve no real practical purpose.

 That said, weathervanes remain both functional and beautiful, and even if they are rarely used as they were traditionally, they are still well-loved architectural features.

-Weathervanes date back to ancient Greece, and were regularly used well into the 20th century by farmers and others who worked outdoors.
+Unique weathervanes date back to ancient Greece and were regularly used well into the 20th century by farmers and others who worked outdoors.
 Generations of children grew up learning how to “read” the weather based on the sky conditions and the direction and strength of the wind.

 Whitewall weathervanes are a highly respected brand in this area of home and garden accessories, incorporating dozens of custom and unique weathervane designs.